nodejs/node/doc/api/n-api.md

 ## Node-API version matrix

-Up until version 9, Node-API versions are additive and versioned independently from Node.js.
+Up until version 9, Node-API versions were additive and versioned independently from Node.js.
 For example, version 4 is an extension to version 3 in that it has all of the APIs from version 3 with some additions.
 Each Node.js version only supported a single Node-API version.